netmeld/netmeld/core/README.md

 This module provides core functionality for the Netmeld tool suite to leverage.
 Common functions and capabilities are pooled into this module to enable consistent behavior for tools and quicker tool development.
-This is a library only module and is a required dependency by most, but not all, other Netmeld modules.
+This is a library only module and is a required dependency by most, but not all, Netmeld modules.

 ![](docs/netmeld-core.png)